CodyyLee/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+      Working on legacy code.
-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. constructor, used for setting initial state render, used to render items on DOM componentDidMount, run code for when a component has been placed on DOM.
 - [ ] What is the purpose of a custom hook?
+      For handling situations more effectivly than the pre existing hooks might
-- [ ] Why is it important to test our apps?
+- [ ] Why is it important to test our apps? to ensure that everything is working correctly.

 ## Project Set Up